 The software is written in ANSI C. The latest versions requires the GNU Scientific Library (GSL) to do much of the least-squares minimization.
 The oldest versions (0.1, 0.2) do not require the GSL, but are fragile.
 The selftest script is written in Perl; it works with Perl 5.

-The current version is ensemble 1.1, last modified Aug 8, 2017.
+The current version is ensemble 1.2, last modified Jun 15, 2019.
+It includes a new option, "quick=", which can speed up execution in datasets with many faint stars.
 You must install the GNU Scientific Library to build this version.